 Articles should be submitted in .doc, .docx, or .pdf formats and should contain footnotes (rather than endnotes) that provide substantial support for the text.
 Typically, our published pieces do not exceed 25,000 words or 300 footnotes, but exceptions can be made.

 We prefer direct electronic submissions of articles and essays by email to the Executive Editor, at email@example.com.
 Authors should include an abstract, CV, and cover letter.
-We also accept submissions via ExpressO.
+We also accept submissions via ExpressO and/or Scholastica.

 If the submission is an expedited request, please indicate that in the subject heading of the email and we will respond accordingly.

-We try to confirm by e-mail all direct submissions, but regret the inability to respond directly to each ExpressO submission.
+We try to confirm by e-mail all direct submissions but regret the inability to respond directly to each ExpressO and Scholastica submission.

-The American University Business Law Review will publish 3 issues in Volume 3 during the 2013-2014 academic school year.
-We receive and review submissions on a rolling basis, but primarily consider submissions during the time periods listed below.
+The American University Business Law Review will publish three to four issues each academic school year.
+We receive and review submissions on a rolling basis.